Charles II (1660 - 85) Read about Charles II

 Crown - Fashioned into a SMUGGLER'S BOX.

-Restoration milled crown, albeit in high grade, modified into a Smuggler's Box,
+milled crown, albeit in high grade, modified into a Smuggler's Box, exactly as

-exactly as we see on the later 1797 Cartwheel twopences and very occasionally
+we see on the later 1797 Cartwheel twopences and very occasionally the smaller

-were needed here in order to have one half with the rim intact - incidentally
+here in order to have one half with the rim intact - incidentally the rim,

-the rim, attached to the obverse, has a regnal year of XV, meaning it was
+attached to the obverse, has a regnal year of XV, meaning it was originally a

-well be wondering how in the year 1663 or 1664 Charles could possibly have been
+wondering how in the year 1663 or 1664 Charles could possibly have been king

-King of England, Scotland, and Ireland from the 1660 Restoration of the
+of England, Scotland, and Ireland from the 1660 Restoration of the monarchy

-answer lies in succession: when Charles 1st died, Charles II was king,
+in succession: when Charles 1st died, Charles II was king, irrespective of the

-imagine the Parliamentarians, even after the Restoration of the monarchy, saw
+Parliamentarians, even after the Restoration of the monarchy, saw things quite

 fashioned into a smuggler's box before, of any denomination.
 Remember, to do this you were effectively